-A volunteer firefighter in New Hampshire made a horrifying discovery on Christmas Eve when he realized that the dying woman he was pulling out of a mangled car was his own daughter, authorities said.
+A volunteer firefighter in Massachusetts made a horrifying discovery on Christmas Eve when he realized that the dying woman he was pulling out of a mangled car was his own daughter, authorities said.

 Katie Hamilton, 30, of Brookline, was pronounced dead at the scene after her car was rear-ended, sending her into oncoming traffic that struck her vehicle a second time, according to the Brookline Police Department.